Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 Markers can be used with `step` for a similar use case as radio button but in Slider style.
 To hide slider progress, set `--progress-color` CSS variables to `transparent`.

-Set `transparent` to `--progress-color` CSS variables to hide the progress.

 ```css
 #tracking-speed {
   --progress-color: transparent;